jeroeningelbrecht/morning_helper/README.md

 # morning_helper
-a clock to make it more visual how much time they still have + an indication fo the weather so they know better what to wear that day
+* a clock to make it more visual how much time they still have
+* an indication what the weather will be so they know what to wear that day

 ## First step: create the environment